2026 Spring Gathering – Naked in the Light

 Registration Deadline

-You can register up until October 9, 2025, if you also pay on the same day.
+You can register up until May 14, 2026, if you also pay on the same day.

 Wait List

-We will keep a first-come, first-served wait list in the event we exceed capacity.
+We will keep a first-come, first-served wait list in the event we reach capacity.
 If we do have a wait list, we encourage you to submit a registration application online (by selecting the “Please add my name to the Waiting List” ticket option), but do not send in payment until you have been notified by the registrar that a spot has opened.

 Confirmation